marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

              always verify the active stake recognized by the system using the `show-bond` CLI command.

 **NOTE:** The withdrawal request account remains on-chain until canceled.
-          See details and consequences in the section [Canceling Withdraw Request](#cancelling-withdraw-request
+          See details and consequences in the section [Cancelling Withdraw Request](#cancelling-withdraw-request-account).

 To initialize the withdrawal request, one needs to define the maximum number of lamports that are requested to be withdrawn upon claiming.